abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploying-full-stack-clojure-app-with-kamal.md

 ### Deployment config

 Kamal is just a thin wrapper around Docker, so nearly everything can be customized and reconfigured.
 It has predefined scripts to bootstrap servers with the installation of cURL and Docker.
-It also has a default config for Traefik, which it uses as the default reverse proxy server to route all traffic to the app.
+It also has a default config for Traefik, which it uses as the reverse proxy to route all traffic to the app.
 Additionally, it has a handy CLI tool to manage the service on the host: build, deploy, read logs, execute commands, etc.

 Let's look at the full deployment config for Kamal that includes Traefik, the web app, and database configuration.